-In accordance with CRD V, the Branch Management function of the Company may omit one or more disclosures if the information provided is not regarded as material.
+The Branch Management function of the Company may omit one or more disclosures if the information provided is not regarded as material.
 The criteria for materiality used in these disclosures is that the Company will regard as material any information where its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions.

 Furthermore, the Branch Management may omit one or more disclosures if the information provided is regarded as proprietary or confidential.
 Information is regarded as proprietary if disclosing it publicly would undermine its competitive position.
 It may include information on products or systems which, if shared with competitors, would render an institution's investment therein less valuable.
 In such circumstance, the branch management of the Company will state in its disclosures the fact that specific items of information are not disclosed and the reason for non-disclosure.
-In addition it will publish more general information about the subject matter of the disclosure requirement except where these are to be classified as confidential.
+In addition it will publish more general information about the subject matter of the disclosure requirement except where this is classified as proprietary or confidential.

-The Company undertakes no obligation to revise or to update any forward looking or other statement contained within this report regardless of whether or not those statements are affected as a result of new information or future events.
+The Company undertakes no obligation to revise or to update any forward-looking or other statement contained within this report regardless of whether or not those statements are affected as a result of new information or future events.

-1.5 Article 433/434 CRR II - Frequency and means of disclosure
+1.5 Article 433/434 CRR II - Frequency, scope and means of disclosure